How Your Chakras can Help you Nurture a more Intuitive Relationship with Food

 ACTIVATING your intuition around food

-The chakras are thought to play a role in the integration of our intuition too.
-When they are humming along harmoniously and our energy flows freely, this may help enable us to more deeply connect with our innate bodily wisdom and make food choices in intuitive ways that are more aligned with our being.
+When our chakras are humming along harmoniously and our energy flows freely, this may help enable us to more deeply connect with our innate bodily wisdom and make food choices in intuitive ways that are more aligned with our being.
 And when we eat in ways that feel aligned with our bodies, minds and spirits, we positively influence the health of our chakras too.
 Conversely, if chakras are disrupted or blocked this could impair our intuition, compromising our ability to make those aligned food choices and potentially affecting our sense of wellbeing and physical health too.

 NOURISHING THe RAINBOW INSIDE OF YOU

 In various holistic healing systems and traditions, including some branches of Ayurveda and energy medicine, there is a belief that different foods possess energetic properties, including colour and vibration.
 Consuming foods of specific colours is thought to enhance the chakras of corresponding colours, and consuming higher-vibrational foods is thought to positively impact our energy field and overall wellbeing.
-Whilst these concepts are unproven, not universally accepted and off-tangent to the education around nutrition that I provide at Gut Reaction, I still choose to approach them with an open mind.
-Could it be that modern science is yet to catch-up with these philosophies?

-CONCLUSIONS
+MY CONCLUSIONS

-I believe a lot of wisdom is held within ancient systems of health and healing such as the chakras, that even in the modern day can be harnessed to help us to make better sense of our health and habits and improve our intuitive connections with our bodies and with food.
+Whilst it is not a prerequisite of my work for my clients to connect with the chakras in any way, and nor does this determine the success of our work, I believe a lot of wisdom is held within ancient systems of health and healing such as the chakras, that even in the modern day can be harnessed to help us to make better sense of our health and habits and improve our intuitive connections with our bodies and with food.

-If we are receptive to these holistic perspectives, they have the potential to deepen our appreciation of food and recognise that what we choose to eat may have symbolic and energetic significance beyond nutritional and functional dimensions alone.
+If we are receptive to these holistic perspectives, they have potential to help us recognise that what we choose to eat may have symbolic and energetic significance beyond nutritional and functional dimensions alone.
+And how we relate to food can be approached with far greater sensitivity, not only towards our physical health, but our emotional, mental and spiritual wellbeing too.

-If you would you benefit from this type of support, then please check out my private programmes here, or contact me for an exploratory chat to find out more.
+Please check out my private programmes here, or book an exploratory chat to find out more.

 Does the concept of the chakras resonate with you?
 Ready to reclaim your energy and revitalise your self-care habits?
 Then check-out our Revive & Thrive Retreat held in beautiful Turkiye.